vladyslav-pustovalov/Readdle-iOStestTask/TaskDescription.md

 - The button Cancel All is not changed to Complete All when all subtasks are completed and a user cancels some subtask
 - The button Complete All is not changed to Cancel All when a user completes all subtasks manually
 - The button Cancel All is not shown when a user navigates to the subtask screen of the completed task
+- The previous Taks is clicked randomly when a user clicks the task (try to click a few times on the same task)
+- All tasks checkboxes are not checked randomly when a user clicks on the Complete All button on the main screen (try to click a few times on the Complete All button)
+- Complete All button is not changed to the Cancel All button randomly when a user clicks on Complete All button on the main screen (try to click a few times on the Complete All button)
+- All subtasks checkboxes are not checked randomly when a user clicks on the Complete All button on the subtaskts screen (try to click a few times on the Complete All button)
+- Complete All button is not changed to the Cancel All button randomly when a user clicks on Complete All button on the subtask screen (try to click a few times on the Complete All button)
+- Taks are NOT sorted by name randomly when a user clicks on the Sort by Name button on the main screen (try to click a few times on the Sort by Name button)
+- Taks are set completed randomly when a user clicks on the Sort by Name button on the main screen (try to click a few times on the Sort by Name button)
+- Subtaks are NOT sorted by name randomly when a user clicks on the Sort by Name button on the subtask screen (try to click a few times on the Sort by Name button)
+- Subtasks are set completed randomly when a user clicks on the Sort by Name button on the subtask screen (try to click a few times on the Sort by Name button)
+- Task and its subtasks completion state are not synced randomly when a user completes the task with subtasks (try to click a few times on the same task with subtasks)
+- Tasks name has black color in the dark mode randomly (try to relogin to the app in the dark mode a few times)
+- Checkboxes are has black color in the dark mode (are not seen at all)